on1san/Custom-Player-Sprite-Switcher/README.md

 Download some Crystal Clear Spritesheets and generate assets automatically

-Do not crop them or change the dimensions!
+Do not crop them and do not change the dimensions!

 > https://crystal-clear-converter.netlify.app/sprites
 >